 1. Penang Hill – expensive and overhyped

 Once where the British colonial elite had their second homes to escape the heat, Penang Hill has become a major tourist attraction.
-You can take the Funicular up the hill – the steepest in the world.
+You can take the Funicular up the hill – the steepest in the world and spectacular on a par with the one at the top of Mount Fansipan in Vietnam.
 You’ll then find yourself in an almost theme-park like atmosphere, with attractions including The Habitat nature reserve and a Little Village.
 There are also a number of restaurants.
 While I enjoyed the Funicular, I found the top of the hill to be the kind of tourist attraction that has no soul.
-I did though see some incredibly cute Dusky Leaf Monkeys.
+I did though see some incredibly cute Dusky Leaf Monkeys, which are peaceful and chill, more like the Thomas Leaf Monkeys I saw in Sumatra than the naughty macaques found at the Batu Caves and in Bali.

 If you fancy trying Penang Hill – not least because it’s often cooler – you can take a Grab to the Funicular station.
 There are also RapidPenang buses from the waterfront for 2RM each, although it can be hard to find timings for these.